timvieira/blog/content/nelder-mead.md

 because the function is truly opaque (no gradients), because the gradient would require too much memory to compute efficiently.

-From a young age, we are taught to love gradients and hence become obsessed with gradient descent.
+From a young age, we are taught to love gradients and never learn about any optimization algorithms other than gradient descent.
 I believe this obsession has put us in a local optimum.
-I've been amazed at how few people know about non-gradient algorithms of optimization.
-This is slowly improving thanks to the prevalence of hyperparameter optimization, so most people have used random search and (at least) know of Bayesian optimization.
+I've been amazed at how few people know about non-gradient algorithms for optimization.
+Although, this is slowly improving thanks to the prevalence of hyperparameter optimization, so most people have used random search and at least know of Bayesian optimization.

 There are many ways to optimize a function!
 The gradient just happens to have a [beautiful](/blog/post/2017/08/18/backprop-is-not-just-the-chain-rule/) and